ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 ## 3. The Message Queue

 When we use an asynchronous method, the web-api will take care of it’s delay time and place it into the queue as soon as it is resolved.
-When the Call Stack is empty, the message queue is resolved. <i class="hilite">The message queue can not interrupt the call stack that is what people mean when they speak about JavaScript being **“non blocking”**</i>.
+When the Call Stack is empty, the message queue is resolved.

 Lets consider this example: